-This will allow you to select the automatic fan speed.
+This allows for selecting the automatic fan speed.
 It can be adjusted to run lower or higher than normal.

 Press TUNE/MENU when Auto Fan Speed is highlighted to open the menu.
 Turn the TUNE/MENU knob to highlight High, Medium, or Low.
 Press TUNE/MENU to confirm the selection and move back to the last menu.